Michigan GOP Rep. Meijer loses reelection after Trump vote

 He was considered a long shot in the crowded GOP field, having been outpaced in campaign fundraising by the other candidates.

-State Rep. Walter Blackman and Eli Crane, a former Navy SEAL who owns a bottle opener business and was endorsed by Trump, were at the top of the field.
-The winner will take on Democratic Rep. Tom O′Halleran in November in a district that favors Republicans.
+Eli Crane, a former Navy SEAL who owns a bottle opener business and was endorsed by Trump, won the Republican primary.
+He will take on Democratic Rep. Tom O′Halleran in November in a district that favors Republicans.

 FROM COLLEAGUES TO COMPETITORS